Link-/stepfunctions_lab/src/workflows/approval_workflow/README.md

 ### Additional variables to consider

-The following arguments are support:
+The following arguments are supported:

 - `aws_profile` : (string) AWS profile you'd like to use.
 Leave empty for default value
 - `aws_region` : (string) AWS region you'd like to use.
 Default: eu-west-1